This post is written by Kurian John, Systems Development Manager and Karan Khera, Hands-On Software Architect at CareFirst FEP Operations Center.

 not only develop code faster and with better quality, but the developers were actually happier.

-We gradually took full advantage of the CloudBees Jenkins Platform including enterprise support and the Beekeeper Upgrade Assistant for verifying plugins, CloudBees Jenkins Operations Center for centrally managing masters and enterprise plugins including Folders Plus and Role-based Access Control to facilitate self-service.
+We gradually took full advantage of the CloudBees Jenkins Platform including enterprise support and the Beekeeper Upgrade Assistant for verifying plugins, CloudBees Jenkins Operations Center for centrally managing controllers and enterprise plugins including Folders Plus and Role-based Access Control to facilitate self-service.

 As our teams gained momentum, two-hour deploys were streamlined to a single button click.
 Transparency increased, and feedback loops were